cmedlock/deepspeech.pytorch/README.md

 # Summary

-Documentation of summer internship, 2018.
+Documentation of summer 2018 internship project using Sean Naren's implementation of DeepSpeech2.

 # deepspeech.pytorch